-RISKS RELATING TO MAF PROPERTIES
+RISKS RELATING TO MAJID AL FUTTAIM PROPERTIES

-MAF Properties' business is capital intensive and it may not be able to raise sufficient capital to make all future investments and capital expenditures that it deems necessary or desirable
+Majid Al Futtaim Properties' business is capital intensive and it may not be able to raise sufficient capital to make all future investments and capital expenditures that it deems necessary or desirable

-MAF Properties engages in projects which require a substantial amount of capital and other long-term expenditures, including the development of new shopping malls, hotels and mixed-use developments.
-The capital commitments associated with these projects generally exceed MAF Properties' cash inflows over the period of the project.
+Majid Al Futtaim Properties engages in projects which require a substantial amount of capital and other long-term expenditures, including the development of new shopping malls, hotels and mixed-use developments.
+The capital commitments associated with these projects generally exceed Majid Al Futtaim Properties' cash inflows over the period of the project.
 In the past, these expenditures and investments have been financed through a variety of means, including internally-generated cash and external borrowings.

-The Group's ability to arrange external financing and the cost of such financing are dependent on numerous factors, including its future financial condition, general economic and capital market conditions, interest rates, credit availability from banks or other lenders or investors, lender and investor confidence in the Group's businesses and the markets in which they operate, the credit rating assigned to the Group by credit rating agencies, applicable provisions of tax and securities laws, and political and economic conditions in any relevant jurisdiction.
-The Group cannot provide any assurance that it will be able to arrange any such external financing on commercially reasonable terms, if at all, and it may be required to secure financing with a lien over its assets and those of its subsidiaries and/or agree to contractual limitations on the operation of its businesses.
-The Group's failure to obtain adequate funding as required to satisfy its contractual commitments could result in defaults on existing contracts, completion delays and damage to the Group's reputation as a reliable contractual counterparty, and could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+Majid Al Futtaim Properties and the Group's ability to arrange external financing and the cost of such financing are dependent on numerous factors, including its future financial condition, general economic and capital market conditions, interest rates, credit availability from banks or other lenders or investors, lender and investor confidence in Majid Al Futtaim Properties and the Group's businesses and the markets in which they operate, the credit rating assigned to Majid Al Futtaim Properties and the Group by credit rating agencies, applicable provisions of tax and securities laws, and political and economic conditions in any relevant jurisdiction.
+Neither Majid Al Futtaim Properties nor the Group can provide any assurance that it will be able to arrange any such external financing on commercially reasonable terms, if at all, and it may be required to secure financing with a lien over its assets and those of its subsidiaries and/or agree to contractual limitations on the operation of its businesses.
+Majid Al Futtaim Properties or the Group's failure to obtain adequate funding as required to satisfy its contractual commitments could result in defaults on existing contracts, completion delays and damage to Majid Al Futtaim Properties and the Group's reputation as a reliable contractual counterparty, and could have a material adverse effect on Majid Al Futtaim Properties and the Group's business, financial condition, results of operations and prospects.

-A significant proportion of MAF Properties' and the Group's assets at 31 December 2013 comprised real estate held either as property, plant and equipment or investment property.
+A significant proportion of Majid Al Futtaim Properties' and the Group's assets as at 31 December 2018 comprised real estate held either as property, plant and equipment or investment property.
 The valuation of these assets is inherently subjective, the values attributed to these assets may not accurately reflect their market value at any future date and they may be difficult to sell

-The Group appoints an independent external Royal Institute of Chartered Surveyors (RICS) valuer to determine the fair value of its real estate assets as at 31 December in each year.
+The Group appoints an independent external Royal Institute of Chartered Surveyors ("RICS") valuer to determine the fair value of its real estate assets bi-annually as at 30 June and 31 December in each year.
 However, real estate valuations are inherently subjective because they are made on the basis of assumptions that may prove to be incorrect.
 No assurance can be made that the valuations of the Group's real estate assets will reflect actual sale prices, even where any such sale occurs shortly after the relevant valuation date.
-Significant differences between valuations and actual sales prices could have a material adverse effect on the financial condition and results of operations both of MAF Properties (which is the owner of the majority of the assets) and the Group as a whole.
+Significant differences between valuations and actual sales prices could have a material adverse effect on the financial condition and results of operations both of Majid Al Futtaim Properties (which is the owner of the majority of the assets) and the Group as a whole.